Questions? Call +1 800 983 6192

 The capacity to determine the quantity, quality, and/or value of DEI efforts; the ability to assess, measure, and compare the organization and its culture using established data with the intent of making a positive impact

-Adhering to the Certified Diversity Executive (CDE)® Examination Blueprints and Specifications, the examination consists of 100 multiple-choice questions that must be answered within a 2.5 hour (150 minutes) time limit.
+Adhering to the Certified Diversity Executive (CDE)® Examination Blueprints and Specifications, the computer-based examination consists of 100 multiple-choice questions that must be answered within a 2.5 hour (150 minutes) time limit.
 Each question has four possible options listed, but only one answer is correct.
 All of the questions are scored; skipping questions is not advised.
 Candidates must complete each Domain before moving onto the next section.

 All Candidates receive access to an online tutorial that summarizes what will be on the test.